rizac/stream2segment/README.md

    s2s download -c <config_file> ...
    ```

-   > **Note** the program supports SQLite and Postgres as backend databases.
+   > **Note** the path of the database used (where to store downlaoded segments)
+     must be input in the config file.
+The supported database types are SQLite
-     For massive downloads (as a rule of thumb: &ge; 1 million segments) we
+     and Postgres: for massive downloads (as a rule of thumb: &ge; 1 million segments)
-     suggest to use Postgres, and we **strongly** suggest running the program
+     we suggest to use Postgres.
+In any case, we **strongly** suggest running the program
      on computers with at least **16GB** of RAM

  2 A Jupyter notebook tutorial with examples, for user who prefer this approach